Why A Daisy?

 Flower symbolism might seem irrelevant to some people but when you think about it, flower symbols are all around us.
 Flower symbols can be found in heraldry in art and literature and even in everyday logos.

 The reason why people used flower symbolism is because of the rich history behind flowers and certain flower families.
-In times when people respected nature more and gave it much more attention than we do today, flowers carried an important symbolical meaning in almost all parts of the world.
+In times when people lived close to nature more, flowers carried an important symbolical meaning in almost all parts of the world.

 The message behind the daisy flower is the message of purity and hope.
 This gorgeous and gentle flower is a perfect gift for someone who needs a little bit of support and a ray of sunshine in their life.

-At the end of the day, gazing at a happy field of daisies is symbolic of love enough.
-These bright, cheery babies are a vibrant sign of life, love and simple joy.
+At the end of the day, gazing at a happy field of daisies is enough to full your heart and soul.
+These bright, cheerful flowers are a vibrant sign of life, love and simple joy.